gaehlerm/SoftwareEngineering/README.md

 "If I had an hour to solve a problem, I'd spend 55 minutes thinking about the problem and 5 minutes thinking about solutions." – Albert Einstein

-In this chapter, we want to examine how code should look like.
-What kind of rules there are to judge the quality of code and some of my personal recommendations what kind of features of your programming language you should, or rather shouldn't, use.
-In my opinion, there are numerous practices in object-oriented (OO) programming that are predominantly utilized for historical reasons.
-In reality, they usually lead to poor code and should be abandoned.
-In fact, pretty much everything other than plain classes and interfaces should be used with care in OO programming.

-But OO programming is by far not the most important topic in this book.
-No matter how good or bad your use of OO features is, you can still write good or bad code.
-There are more important concepts to learn from this book.
-Most notably, the Single Responsibility Principle (SRP), basics of interfaces, testing, and naming.
-Furthermore, there are several chapters on how to work with code that has not been written up to current standards and how to collaborate with other programmers.
-Topics that are highly important but are frequently neglected in books on software development.

-This book contains relatively few code examples.
-It's more about general concepts of software engineering, rather than concrete code examples.
-Still, some concepts are easier to understand with a few lines of code.
-Therefore, I tried to create some code examples.
-Even though it's quite challenging to find concise examples that are still expressive enough to fit into a book.
-As for the programming languages I chose, mostly Python and some C++.
-Not because these languages would be better than, for example, JavaScript, but rather because these are the languages I know.
-I chose two programming languages because there are some concepts that I can only explain using one or the other.
-Though there are only a few things that depend on the programming language.
-Most of the explanations provided here consist of general recommendations that are applicable to almost any programming language.

-"Software Engineering is the application of an epmirical, scientific approach to finding efficient, economic solutions to practical problems in software" - David Farely [Modern Software Engineering, p. xxii]

-This book aims to provide clear answers to simple problems in software engineering.
-I also attempt to provide answers to challenging problems like naming, but these are typically quite vague, as in other books.
-This is what makes the problems so challenging and software engineering exciting.
-The only thing that truly helps with challenging problems is a lot of experience.
-It would take too much explanation or code to explain all the details.
-I can only attempt to present all the various arguments for certain trade-offs, and then you will need to do all the reasoning by yourself.
-This is why software engineering is challenging.
-This is why it is fun.
-There are too many problems without any clear solutions.
-And you have to deal with them all by yourself.

-This book is about engineering.
-It's about finding ways how to write better code.
-It's not a strictly scientific approach, it's more of an empiric approach.
-Thus, there is no absolute truth and there are no proofs in this book.
-I will rather give you some general advice on best practices.
-Due to this reason, there are only a few references available for specific topics.
-Most chapters consist of my personal interpretations of more specialized books.
-Thus, I mention the books I was reading as a foundation for the corresponding chapter.
-And of course, all of these books are biased by my personal opinions and reasonings.

 ## The Life of a Software Engineer

 I understand that you want me to begin and provide you with some sophisticated code examples.
 And I'm sorry to inform you that this is not happening.
 We don't even know yet what this book should be about.
 Of course, you want to become a great software engineer, get a job at Google, earn a lot of money, and live a happy life.
-But this is all so vague.
-We have to sit down and analyze the situation.
+But this is not how it works.
+We first have to sit down and analyze the situation.

-Let me start with a very blunt question: What do you think a software engineer does?
+Let me start with a very blunt question: "What do you think a software engineer does?"

 "He writes code" may be your first response.